planttheidea/moize/README.md

 });
 ```

-If you return `false` from this method, it will prevent the key's removal, instead refreshing the expiration in the same vein as `updateExpire` based on `maxAge`:
+If you return `false` from this method, it will prevent the key's removal and refresh the expiration in the same vein as `updateExpire` based on `maxAge`:

 ```javascript
 const fn = item => {